 Redbubble has been quite helpful in offering Photoshop templates for several of its products.
 But not every product has been lucky enough to get a template.
 Blankets and wall tapestries, for example, do not have an official template.
 So I decided to make my own, and share it with the community.

 One image, and therefore one template, is used for both blankets and wall tapestries in Redbubble.

-This template is based on the image you see when you upload a new artwork, the rectangle with the diagonal line overlay.
+This template is based on the guideline overlay you see when you upload a new artwork to Redbubble.

-I assumed that the overlay zone is where bleed would happen during printing, so I imported a screenshot into Photoshop and scaled it up to Redbubble's recommended dimensions of 7632 by 6480 pixels.
+I imported a screenshot of this image into Photoshop and scaled it up to Redbubble’s recommended dimensions of 7632 by 6480 pixels.
 I then made the zones different colours and clearly labelled them.

 Here is the document I created.

-As you can see, the small blanket shows only the safe print area.
-The medium and large sizes both show some of the bleed area, but curiously the medium blanket shows more on the horizontal axis than the large blanket.
+As you can see, the small blanket shows only the yellow area, the safe print area.
+The medium and large sizes both show some of the red bleed area.
+The blankets are not all the same ratio, so the amount of the red area used differs.